orb-lang/cluster/doc/md/cluster.md

 identical to the Tape\.
 Cluster will handle function indices as well in at least two ways: `.boundindex` and `.freeindex`\.

-A `boundindex` function must be of three arguments, `(Tape, key, value)`, cluster curries the tape to the index and assigns it, while putting the Tape somewhere where it can be consulted for keys later\.
+A `boundindex` function has parameters `(tape, subject, key)`\.
+Cluster curries the Tape to this function, otherwise treating it normally viz\. registration and \(given a Seed table\!\) assigning to to the Seed's index\.

-The Tape with `boundindex` lives at  `__meta.keys`, where the contract is that all values are ignored, any non\-nil value returns a key, anything in a keys table must have only index tables and this will be checked by cluster when building\.
+Furthermore, a Tape with `boundindex` lives at  `__meta.keys`, where the contract is: values don't matter, any result \(false included\!\) is a key, and indexing the slots on `keys` will not cause mutation of any sort, including `pairs`\.
+This lets both Cluster and helm inspect a value's slots without triggering the function\.

-`freeindex` is for index metamethods which do not have a table which is the source of truth for indexing, maybe it gives the square of even numbers and the cube root of odd ones, we don't care, but we can't look up the keys on it and rummaging around looking for the nearest table upvalue is unlikely to be of assistance\.
-It is unclear what serves as the Tape under these circumstances\.
+It's worth justifying the irregular grammar of `keys` plural, as our custom is to write a table serving as a key/value map in the singular\.
+It's because the keys are what we care about, either iterating them or copying them to an array\.

+This leaves some details which call for flags\.

+One is `no_keys`, which is an instruction to not store the Tape on that slot\.
+It doesn't matter to me why someone might want to do this\.
+If it makes sense to bind the Tape to a function, but not show these keys, set this flag\.

+Cluster is a structural protocol, and we don't register things we don't have to\.
+The contract can offer a way to assign a different table for keys, but bit\-bashing it into Meta\.\_\_meta is also valid\.

-Also an `instruments_may_index` flag, meaning that despite the scary function, the keys which end in `__meta.keys` may be applied to that function to get a result\.
+An `instruments_may_index` flag means that, despite the scary function, the keys which end in `__meta.keys` may be applied to that function to get a result\.
 It's a promise of no side\-effects\.
 This isn't a security thing, it's a politeness thing; Lua is nasal demons all the way down\.

-Finally, there's an orthogonal question, which is whether the Tape should be made available via inheritance on the Seed\.
-This is a question Cluster can't answer, being pure user intention, and there could be cases where we don't attach the Tape to the Seed, even when the Tape serves as an index table\.

-#### seedmeta

-Normally, the Tape is assigned to the Seed metatable as the index, as well as the index of the metatable proper\.

-`.seedmeta` can provide a table for this\.
-This will allow for completely custom constructors to be passed in, though that's not the main intention\.

-### \[/\] \#Todo Refactor Contract

-Cluster needs some hard thinking about how the existing pieces compose\.

-I'm going to finish hacking in the `seed_fn` feature, and making sure that the consequences are handled\.

-The meta\-issue is that more\-or\-less by definition, the contract can operate all of the rest of cluster\.

-This leaves us with some judgement calls as to how to proceed\.

-#### \[\#Todo\] Reconcile Builder and Creator

-This has been partially addressed\.

-The observation is that the constructor doesn't care whether it's a builder or not\.

-There's at least some case to be made that an order should create the subject, but I do intend to offer something along the lines of `replacebuilder` for cases where a genus has no need for the basal constructor\.

-This allows us to generate optimal code for cases where the order is 'abstract', which gets quote marks because it's user intention rather than, you guessed it, ontology\.
-One can imagine other cases where the superconstructor simply isn't germane\.

-There are some other useful protocols \(prehooks, notably\) which we can implement for orders which use a builder rather than a creator\.

-But we currently have to detect this distinction when specializing, which shouldn't be necessary\.

-##### \[ \] Implementation

-We're dealing with some fine distinctions here, briefly:
+`freeindex` is for index metamethods which don't have a table which is the source of truth for indexing\.
+Maybe it gives the square of even numbers and the cube root of odd ones, we don't care, but we can't look up the keys on it in a meaningful way\.

+A free index renders the Tape vestigial, but we still make one\.
+Letting the Tape be something which throws an error when we index it would be masochistic\.

+### Construction

+Our approach to constructors is necessarily fine\-grained\.

 A *constructor* is that which creates, builds, assigns a metatable to, and returns the instance\.
-For proper composability, these must be constructed by Cluster\.

-A *builder* receives the subject and arguments, \(presumably\) decorating the subject, and returning it, but without assignment\.
-For protocol consistency, this is the default for orders, and is the only option for genera\.
+It is a callable, and either the call metamethod of the Seed, or the Seed itself\.

+Assigning to the metatable dictates the way we build constructors, because we want to assign only one metatable\.
+Extensibility requires that we compose a constructor of at least two pieces, so that a genus can do more to a subject before it's assigned the genre\-appropriate meta\.

 A *creator* receives only arguments, and must return a subject\.
 Cluster doesn't care whether the subject is a passed argument or created de novo\.
 These may only be provided for orders\.
 The seed is the first argument, unless the seed is a function\.

-Currently, we have two code paths for an order, depending on whether a creator or builder is provided\.

-What we do here is turn an order builder into a creator, which is only slightly tricky given that the affected parameter is the second one\.

-This is better, because a builder\-free order can't do builder\-protocol stuff, which relies on `(seed, instance, ...)`, so the absence of a `builder` slot on `__meta` is meaningful\.
+A *builder* receives the subject and arguments, \(presumably\) decorating the subject, and returning it, but without assignment\.
+For protocol consistency, this is the default for orders, and is the only option for genera\.

+Builders are to be preferred even for orders, because they can be layered arbitrarily\.
+Although focused on inheritance, and single inheritance at that, this is not the only mechanism which Cluster will embrace, and in those contexts the builder of an order can serve roles which a creator can't\.

+A constructor which is always passed a literal table of one argument is good and sufficient reason to use a creator, and there are other cases where tables get created before being constructed into a subject\.

+For the case where we would just make a local table, we let cluster do the work\.

 ### order\(contract?\)